We tend to think about work in 9-to-5 terms, but work isn’t the same as it was in the past.

 The articles I have been writing for Job-Hunt.org address the contracting industry, also known as freelancing.
-Individuals work for an employer, but not as a direct employee.
+Freelancers work for an employer, but not as a direct employee.

-Freelancing / contracting work is project-based, independent, exciting, potentially risky, and rich with opportunities.
+Freelancing and contract work are project-based, independent, exciting, potentially risky, and rich with opportunities.

 New World of Work

-With a laptop computer, a cell phone, and WiFi, your office can be anywhere, and you can be just as responsive to your employer as if you were down the hall from your manager.
+With a laptop, a cell phone, and Wi-Fi, your office can be anywhere, and you can be just as responsive to your employer as if you were down the hall from your manager.

-The freelancing report (linked below) suggests that “the economic implications of this more flexible workforce are significant.”
+The Freelancers Union report suggests that “the economic implications of this more flexible workforce are significant.”
 This means more versatility for businesses too because they have a unique pool of talent that they can access as needed without the obligations and expenses associated with being the direct employer.

 As the global markets fluctuate, businesses can be more responsive without a commitment to a permanent expansion of labor.

-This new style of work crosses many different fields and occupations, I detailed some of them in this post, Freelance and Contractor Fields and Industries, from consulting and IT to construction and trucking, including many professions and industries.
+This new style of work crosses many different fields and occupations, from consulting and IT to construction and trucking, including many professions and industries.

 Benefits for the Freelancer

 Flexibility is huge for those people who prefer the contracting life.
-Though some roles will require above average hours during a project, the flexibility of when the work is done is often left up to the worker especially if he or she is working virtually or remotely.
+Though some roles will require above-average hours during a project, the flexibility of when the work is done is often left up to the freelancer, especially if they are working virtually or remotely.

 Some contract workers balance another job or a business with the contract work, which gives them flexibility to get that work done.
 Many workers will work very hard to reach their goals and create financial freedom for themselves or their families.

-Without the office environment for some contract workers, individuals feel less stress because they only have to produce the work needed without office politics concerns or potential workplace interruptions.
+Without the office environment, some contract workers feel less stress because they only have to produce the work needed without office politics concerns or potential workplace interruptions.

-Sometimes, freelancing is the best available option for someone who is unemployed or re-entering the job market, providing an opportunity to build skills and networks while paying bills.
-For more, read How Contracting Battles Unemployment.
+Sometimes, freelancing is the best available option for someone who is unemployed or reentering the job market, providing an opportunity to build skills and networks while paying bills.

 Other benefits certainly exist, as, of course, do disadvantages.